 By delivering nature exposure through VR, the progresses the work of the BEEhive lab which is situated in the GCUH neurosciences rehabilitation ward, and explores enriched environments that enable recovery and rehabilitation.
 The partnership with GCUH facilitates long-term translation and implementation; clinicians have already identified the potential for implementation of the research.
 As part of the RAP program at GCUH, patients can access the existing VR headsets to use this virtual nature content as soon as it is available.

-Finally, this grant builds upon previous Hopkins Centre funded seed grant research and BEEhive research (e.g., Lakhani et al., 2019; 2020; Norwood et al., 2019; 2022).
+This seed grant project builds upon previous Hopkins Centre research and BEEhive research (e.g., Lakhani et al., 2019; 2020; Norwood et al., 2019; 2022).
 Lakhani et al., (2020) found positive effects on anxiety and depression of virtual nature in people with SCI.
 This remains one of the few studies exploring virtual nature with populations for whom accessing nature is difficult.

 Project Updates